 The art of great questioning comes from being able to combine two or three of these principles in one question.

 If you read these and think they sound “stilted” or “unnatural”, there are likely two reasons for that – you’re not in the habit of asking questions like that and you’re also not in the habit of being asked questions like that!

 That’s what makes them a powerful intervention!

-Simon Matthews is a Registered Psychologist and Member of the Australian Psychological Society.
+Simon Matthews is a Registered Psychologist, Fellow of the Australasian Society of Lifestyle Medicine, and Member of the Australian Psychological Society.